dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_solver_service.rst

 =====================

-For a social graph, `G`, this example simply builds a random sparse graph---using the `NetworkX <https://networkx.github.io/>`_ :code:`random_geometric_graph()` function, which places uniformly at random a specified number of nodes, `problem_node_count`, in a unit cube, joining edges of any two if the distance is below a given radius---and randomly assigns :math:`0, 1` signs to represent friendly and hostile relationships.
+For a social graph, `G`, this example simply builds a random sparse graph---using the `NetworkX <https://networkx.github.io/>`_ :func:`~networkx.generators.geometric.random_geometric_graph()` function, which places uniformly at random a specified number of nodes, `problem_node_count`, in a unit cube, joining edges of any two if the distance is below a given radius---and randomly assigns :math:`0, 1` signs to represent friendly and hostile relationships.

 >>> import networkx as nx